Opinion: What Congress' total failure on police reform means for communities

 The Philadelphia police commissioner said that what happened to Young "violated the mission of the Philadelphia Police Department."

 That's true, and the city has taken steps to be accountable.
 But as so many tragic examples have shown, there is an urgent need for the kind of systemic reform Congress has failed to pass.
 Young's experience isn't a one-off occurrence.
 Far too often, unlike in predominantly White neighborhoods, officers do not "protect and serve" communities of color, but rather suppress and contain them.
-And when officers brutally assault or kill innocent, unarmed, defenseless Black victims, more often than not the pol
+And when officers brutally assault or kill innocent, unarmed, defenseless Black victims, more often than not the police face little-to-no accountability.
+This past February, United Nations human rights experts cited Philadelphia specifically when they urged the US to address its problems with policing and racism.

+While police reform legislation died in the halls of Congress, states and localities are trying to step up by implementing their own reforms.

+For example, in March, New York City eliminated qualified immunity for police officers, which has shielded officers from lawsuits accusing them of misconduct.
+In response, the Police Benevolent Association shared a letter offering legal guidance from attorneys who represent officers in civil suits. "(T)he unavailability of the defense of qualified immunity under its provisions, we advise that you proceed with caution when taking any police action ... you are strongly cautioned against engaging in any stop & frisk (unless doing so for your own or others' safety), search of a car, residence, or person unless you are certain that you are clearly and unequivocally within the bounds of the law, notwithstanding that your actions may be taken in good faith," the letter said.